 Another admirable feature of the platform includes an integrated business and analytics software that can create dashboards in minutes from raw, aggregated data.
 You can then use the dashboard to track key business metrics, see long term trends, determine outliers, and discover hidden insights.

-Clarizen is a remote project management tool that focuses heavily on customizable solutions, especially in larger organisations that work on complex projects.
+Clarizen is a cloud computing tool that is changing how organisations approach remote project management.
+It focuses heavily on customizable solutions, especially in larger organisations that work on complex projects.
 While the basic subscription starts at $45/user/month, the unlimited plans are over $60/user/month.